mahautlatinis/react-front-home-test/README.md

 ## Preliminary Tasks

-- add one recipe in the recipe database (RecipeData.ts)
+- add one recipe in the recipe database (RecipeData.ts) ✅ "Cake aux olives"
-- add 2 new tags and affect these tags to the recipes (it could be any type of tag)
+- add 2 new tags and affect these tags to the recipes (it could be any type of tag) ✅ "spring" & "diet"

 ## Features to add

-- add a feature to allow to filter recipes by clicking on a tag (the behavior must work if you click on a menu tag or a recipe tag).
+- add a feature to allow to filter recipes by clicking on a tag (the behavior must work if you click on a menu tag or a recipe tag). ✅
-- display the selected tags in the header and hide those that are not selected
+- display the selected tags in the header and hide those that are not selected ✅
-- if you click on the tag in the header, it will remove the tag from the filter
+- if you click on the tag in the header, it will remove the tag from the filter ✅
-- add the possibility to select several tags at the same time (the displayed recipes should contain all the selected tags)
+- add the possibility to select several tags at the same time (the displayed recipes should contain all the selected tags) ✅

-To develop this feature you can use a state, a context or any other solution you like.
+To develop this feature you can use a state, a context or any other solution you like. ✅

 You are encouraged to refactor the existing code before adding your own, as you would do if this was a real task in real life.